DTX (TV channel)

-DTX (previously known as Discovery Turbo Xtra) was a television channel focused on programming about cars available in Poland and owned by Warner Bros.
+DTX (previously known as Discovery Turbo Xtra) is a Polish television channel focused on programming about cars available in Poland and owned by Warner Bros.
 Discovery EMEA.
 It is a version of Discovery Turbo.
 A pan-regional feed was also available in most of EMEA region from 2015 until it ceased broadcasting in January 2024.

 DTX and Discovery Science ceased operations in all EMEA markets except Poland on 31 December 2023, with Almost complete network shutdowns by January 2024.

 History

 In Europe Discovery Civilisation, also called Discovery Civilisation Channel, started in the UK on 1 October 1998, alongside the Sky Digital's launch, and this was later followed by other European countries.
 Discovery Civilisation focused on history-related programmes.
 On 1 November 2007, it was re-branded as Discovery Knowledge in the UK.

 Discovery World

 On 18 April 2008 Discovery Civilisation changed its name into Discovery World across Europe and extended its programme lineup to also include programmes about culture, crime and "mysterious phenomena".
 Discovery World offered a mix of history, culture, real-life stories, investigation, mystery shows, factual series and documentaries.
 At time of closure its programming was mainly in English and subtitled in Dutch.

 In 2013, the channel got replaced by Discovery Turbo Xtra in Central and Eastern Europe.
 In 2015 the Canadian version was relaunched as Discovery Velocity.
 On 31 March 2016, the channel was replaced by Discovery Family in Africa and the Middle East.
 The network has closed down in Italy, Portugal and Scandinavia.

 Discovery World, along with Fine Living, closed on 31 December 2020, when it last aired in the Netherlands and Belgium.